September 30, Reading 1 – 1 Kings 22

 The devil is a liar and the father of lies (John 8:44).

-In these events God is completely sovereign.
-The lying spirit could not do a thing with the Lord commanding it (not simply a passive allowing).
+The lying spirit could not do a thing without the Lord commanding it (not simply a passive allowance).

-It is good for us to be given these glimpses.
 We are not living solely in a physical world.
-The heavenly realities are real!

 * God Above,

-We sometimes struggle to understand Your word.
+We can struggle to understand portions of Your word.

 Please open the eyes and ears of our hearts to know what You have for us today.
-A little quiet word, a big profound mystery unravelled.

 Amen.